lhanson/cognition-caps/README.md

 * Write a database migration from ExpressionEngine/MySQL into SimpleDb.
   - Move images from old hosting to S3
+* Serve CSS and JS from S3 from either a gzipped or non-gzipped bucket depending on application-detected content negotiation
 * Canonicalize on no-www URL subdomain
 * Maybe have each cap image's background switch to a highlighted green version on hover
 * Make sure Jetty is returning Content-Type headers